 (NO, IT’S NOT.
 LAY OFF.)

 It was college.
-My parents weren’t physically there, peering over my shoulder, but I could feel the heavy weight of their metaphorical presence giving me the stink-eye and telling me to really think about this, Stephanie.
+My parents were a good 3 hour drive away, not peering over my shoulder, but I could feel the heavy weight of their metaphorical presence giving me the stink-eye and telling me to really think about this, Stephanie.
 So, I thought about it.
 Then my boyfriend said he wanted to pay for it so I thought myself right into that tattoo parlor.